Opportunity Zones have become one of the most popular topics to come out of the Tax Cuts and Jobs Act of 2017.

 Opportunity Zones: The Why

-Taxpayers that invest in an Opportunity Zone receive three tax benefits when it comes to their eligible investment connected to deferred capital gains:
+Taxpayers who invest in an Opportunity Zone receive three tax benefits when it comes to their eligible investment connected to deferred capital gains:

 - Immediate deferral of capital gains tax liabilities up to the earlier of when the taxpayer sells their investment or December 31, 2026;

-- A permanent 10% exclusion of the original deferred capital gain if the investment is held for at least five years; and
+- A permanent 10% exclusion of the original deferred capital gain if the investment is held for at least five years ending before December 31, 2026; and

 - A permanent exclusion of gain recognized on the appreciation of an Opportunity Zone investment if the investment is held for at least 10 years (up to 2047).